Scarborough Shoal: 2025 collision

 The crew of Suluan returned to Manila on August 12, 2025, and the 43 officers and crew were given awards by the Philippine Coast Guard Commandant Admiral Ronnie Gil Gavan.

 Subsequent events

 On 10 September 2025, the State Council of China approved the creation of the Huangyan Island National Nature Reserve in the Scarborough Shoal.
 The northeast rim of the shoal was declared as part of the reserve which consists of a "core zone" flanked by a "experimental zone".

+On 11 April 2026 satellite imagery showed fishing boats anchored across the entrance to the reef and that a 352 m floating barrier had been placed across it.(Ten Chinese coast guard vessels were sighted at the shoal from early to mid-April.)